Master of Public Health in Interdisciplinary Training in Population Health Overview

 All MPH students must complete a practicum of at least 240 hours by registering for PH 976 or one of the courses listed below.
 Students who complete a course with a practice-based component will earn 30 hours toward the practicum requirement.
 Courses with approved practice-based components include GH 743, GH 744, PM 832, PM 835, and SB 806.
-Others may be added via petition to the Practicum Director.
+Others may be added via petition to the MPH Director.

 The following courses fulfill the practicum requirement, due to the length of time the students spend in the field:

-- GH 775 Field Practicum in Public Health in Tanzania
+- GH 775 Field Practicum in Africa

 The Career Services office assists students in finding an appropriate practicum site.
 Students may also find practicums through professional and personal contacts, including SPH faculty.